-Some applicants may be required to also demonstrate knowledge of Ontario’s safety laws by completing a one-time, Commercial Vehicle Operators Registration (CVOR)/New Entrant Education and Evaluation Program (NEEEP) written test, in person, at a DriveTest Centre.
+Some applicants may be required to also demonstrate knowledge of Ontario’s safety laws by completing a one-time, Commercial Vehicle Operators Registration (CVOR)/New Entrant Education and Evaluation Program (NEEEP) knowledge test, in person, at a DriveTest Centre.
 This test may be taken at the same time as the other commercial knowledge tests.
 Operators must apply and pay a fee to MTO prior to taking the CVOR test; details are available on the MTO website.

 Generally, the process for obtaining a commercial driver’s licence is as follows.

-- Optionally visit a DriveTest Centre to pick up the necessary materials required for commercial testing, including the medical examination report form and any printed driver’s handbooks you may require.
+- Optionally visit a DriveTest Centre to pick up the necessary materials required for commercial testing, including the medical examination report form and any printed Official MTO Handbooks you may require.

-Visiting a DriveTest Centre may not be necessary if you can obtain the materials elsewhere (e.g., from your physician’s office or by accessing the handbooks online).
+Visiting a DriveTest Centre may not be necessary if you can obtain the materials elsewhere (e.g., from your physician’s office or by accessing the Official MTO Handbooks online.

 - Study for the knowledge test(s).

 As a driver of one of the largest vehicles on the road, you must study and practice to learn to drive carefully and safely.
-Ontario’s driver handbooks are great resources.
-The operator’s manual for the vehicle(s) you intend to drive is also useful for your commercial driver’s test(s), which includes a pre-trip inspection (circle check).
+Ontario’s Official MTO Handbooks are great resources.
+The operator’s manual for the vehicle(s) you intend to drive is also useful for your commercial driver’s test(s).

-Driver training and/or courses are recommended, either through a private driving school or community college, or from an employer deemed by the MTO as a recognized authority with Driver Certification Program (DCP) certification.
+Driver training and/or courses are recommended, either through a private driving school or community college, or from an employer deemed by the MTO as a recognized authority (employer) under the Driver Certification Program (DCP).
 Please note that some schools/employers require a driver’s abstract as part of their entrance requirements – abstracts may be obtained from ServiceOntario.

-Note that pursuit of a Class B or C licence involves answering Class D rules of the road questions on the knowledge test.
+Note that the Class B or C knowledge test includes Class D rules of the road questions.

 - Visit a physician or nurse practitioner (registered nurse–extended class) of your choice to complete the medical examination and the medical examination report form.

 A medical report is valid for six months.
 Be sure to apply for your licence before the report expires.

 - Apply for a driver’s licence (and/or Z endorsement) at a DriveTest Centre.